MHD-GDev/LlamaGen.nvim/README.md

 ## Usage

+### IMPORTANT NOTE:
+- Remember to change the default path to your Models path in init.lua before using the plugin.

-Use command `llamagen` to generate text based on predefined and customizable prompts.
+Use command `Llamagen` to generate text based on predefined and customizable prompts.

 Example key maps: